Abbreviated Mental Test Score: Validity and reliability

 The AMTS has been shown to outperform tests like the Digit Span Backwards Test, Time and Change Test, IQCODE, SPMSQ, and the frequently used MMSE in general hospital settings by exhibiting high diagnostic accuracy, ease of use, and brevity.
 The AMTS show strong convergent validity with MMSE scores while taking 3–4 minutes to administer rather than 10–15.
 Unlike many other cognitive tests, the AMTS is not significantly influenced by the patient's education level, making it suitable for diagnosing dementia in individuals with limited literacy.

-Hwever, the AMTS is less effective at detecting mild cognitive impairment, missing over half of cases compared to the MoCA which provides a more comprehensive cognitive profile.
+However, the AMTS is less effective at detecting mild cognitive impairment, missing over half of cases compared to the MoCA which provides a more comprehensive cognitive profile.
 The AMTS's narrow focus on memory and orientation leads to a ceiling effect, reducing its usefulness for early cognitive impairment detection.